[May 16, 2021]

 The state of emergency under the Coronavirus Special Measures Law came into force across Hiroshima Prefecture today.

-It comes after several days of new daily confirmed cases of COVID-19 exceeding 200 and increasing pressure on medical facilities.
-At a press conference yesterday, the head of the Hiroshima City Medical Association stressed the seriousness of the local situation, stating that the rate of weekly new infections in Hiroshima City, at over 70 per 100,000 of population, was worse than Tokyo and Osaka.
-He also said that more than half of the 23 care units for critical and semi-critical COVID-19 patients available at Hiroshima Shimin Hospital are currently in use.
+It follows a trend of daily confirmed cases of COVID-19 exceeding 200 for several days, putting more pressure on healthcare facilities.
+During a press conference, the head of the Hiroshima City Medical Association emphasized the severity of the local situation, indicating that the weekly new infection rate in Hiroshima City, which stands at over 70 per 100,000 of the population, is worse than that of Tokyo and Osaka.
+He added that more than half of the 23 care units designated for critical and semi-critical COVID-19 patients at Hiroshima Shimin Hospital are currently in use.
 For any emergencies, the patients can rely on urgent care centers like urgent care Oakland Gardens, NY as they need not wait to get a doctor’s appointment to get immediate treatment.

 We noticed many local bars and restaurants posting notices to their social accounts telling customers that they would be closed until May 31.
 However, compliance among shopping centers, malls and, to a degree, Hiroshima’s pro sports teams seems a little lukewarm.